oscar-system/GenericCharacterTables.jl/docs/src/classes.md

 ## Iteration

-To get a specific conjugacy class type one can also use the indexing features implemented for the tables.
-The conjugacy class type itself implements the interation interface in the same way character types do.
+To get a specific conjugacy class type one can also use the indexing features of generic character tables.
+Moreover the conjugacy class type itself implements the standard iteration and indexing interfaces and can thus be treated similarly to a `Vector` object.

 ```jldoctest
 julia> g=generic_character_table("GL2");